Red Terror (Spain): Background

 In response to this and other similar attacks by the Government, Cardinal Pedro Segura y Sáenz, the primate of Spain, urged Catholics to vote in future elections against the government parties, whom the Cardinal alleged wanted to completely destroy religion.
 Those who sought to lead the 'ordinary faithful' had insisted that Catholics had only one political choice, the Spanish Confederation of the Autonomous Right (CEDA): "Voting for the CEDA was presented as a simple duty; good Catholics would go to Mass on Sunday and support the political right".

 The constitution respected civil liberties and representation, but placed some restrictions on the church's use of its own property and stripped the Catholic religious orders of their previous role in the public education system.
 Even advocates of the separation of church and state had serious problems with the Constitution; one such advocate, José Ortega y Gasset, stated, "the article in which the Constitution legislates the actions of the Church seems highly improper to me".

-In a speech delivered on 28 November 1932, at the Madrid Ateneo, the poet Miguel de Unamuno, one of the founding fathers of the Second Spanish Republic, angrily denounced the increasingly repressive and illegal domestic policies of Prime Minister Manuel Azaña: "Even the Inquisition was limited by certain legal guarantees.
-But now we have something worse: a police force which is grounded only on a general sense of panic and on the invention of non-existent dangers to cover up this over-stepping of the law."

 In 1933, Pope Pius XI also condemned the Spanish Republican Government's refusal to grant religious toleration to Catholics in the encyclical Dilectissima Nobis.

 Since the left considered reform of the anti-clerical passages of the constitution absolutely unacceptable, historian Stanley G. Payne believes, "the Republic as a democratic constitutional regime was doomed from the outset", and it has been posited that such a "hostile" approach to the issues of church and state was a substantial cause of the breakdown of democracy and in the onset of the civil war.
 One legal commentator has stated plainly "the gravest mistake of the Constitution of 1931—Spain's last democratic Constitution prior to 1978—was its hostile attitude towards the Catholic Church".

 In the 1936 general election, the Popular Front, a broad left-of-centre coalition whose members ranged from the constitutionalist Republican Union, Republican Left and PSOE to the more extreme Communists and POUM, won a majority in Parliament.
 In the months that followed, street confrontations between pro-government and conservative demonstrators became commonplace.
 On 17 July, the armed forces staged a partially successful coup d'etat which heralded the onset of the Spanish Civil War, at which point Republican activists had the justification of suppressing pro-Nationalist fifth columnists (a term originally coined to refer to Nationalists behind the Republican lines).